Aveglia/vAMPirus/helpmeoutsome.md

     cd ./vAMPirus; bash vampirus_startup.sh -s

 After running the above you should now have Nextflow installed.
-Now, build the Singularity image and test the installation with:
+Now, build the Singularity image and test the installation with (be sure to run from inside the vAMPirus program directory):

+    nextflow run vAMPirus.nf -c vampirus.config -profile singularity,test --DataCheck

+then test the Analyze pipeline with:

+    nextflow run vAMPirus.nf -c vampirus.config -profile singularity,test --Analyze --ncASV --pcASV --stats run

 Please check out http://sourabhbajaj.com/mac-setup/Vagrant/README.html and https://www.vagrantup.com/docs/providers/virtualbox for understanding how to use Vagrant commands like "halt", "suspend" or "reload"

+### Transferring files to and from VM with Vagrant scp

+Being a virtual environment, all the files within your VM is not easily accessible from your host computer.
+To transfer files (read libraries or results) to and from your virtual environment you will need to use Vagrant scp.

+Please note and be aware of the fact that when you scp to and from your VM you essentially have a duplicated

+For more in depth instructions for how to use this command, see https://medium.com/@smartsplash/using-scp-and-vagrant-scp-in-virtualbox-to-copy-from-guest-vm-to-host-os-and-vice-versa-9d2c828b6197

+But briefly:

+#### Moving files from host computer to Vagrant Centos7 VM

+Starting from your host computer (meaning not ssh'd into the Cenots7 virtual enviroment) ->

+    vagrant scp /Path/to/files/on/host/computer :/path/to/directory/in/virtual/environment

+You should then see a notification of it being transferred 100%

+#### Moving files from Vagrant Centos7 VM to host computer

+Starting from your host computer (meaning not ssh'd into the Cenots7 virtual enviroment) ->

+    vagrant scp :/path/to/files/in/virtual/environment /Path/to/directory/on/host/computer

+You should then see a notification of it being transferred 100%

 ## Installing vAMPirus